jeremytammik/tbc/a/2044_entitle_license.md

 Except I had some weird problems with my `CheckOnline` method based the AEC DevBlog article on the [Entitlement API for Revit Exchange Store Apps](https://adndevblog.typepad.com/aec/2015/04/entitlement-api-for-revit-exchange-store-apps.html).

-> For some reason in 2025 I had some problems with RestSharp -> while checking the licence during OnApplicationInitialized method, the process was abruptly stopped, weirdly enough, without even throwing errors on me.
+> For some reason in 2025 I had some problems with RestSharp; while checking the licence in the `OnApplicationInitialized` method, the process was abruptly stopped, weirdly enough, without even throwing errors.

-> Update helped but as RestSharp change I started having problems with older revit versions.
-I decided to rewrite it completely, but this time using default HttpClient:
+> Update helped, but as RestSharp changed, I started having problems with older Revit versions.
+I decided to rewrite it completely, and this time use the default `HttpClient`:

 <pre><code class="language-cs">public static bool CheckOnline( string appId, string userId )
 {